Coffee Talk (video game): Coffee Talk Episode 2: Hibiscus & Butterfly

 A sequel, Coffee Talk Episode 2: Hibiscus & Butterfly, was announced on 31 August 2021.
-A demo was released on 17 January 2022.
 The full game was released on 20 April 2023 for Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One.

 Coffee Talk Tokyo

 A spinoff, Coffee Talk Tokyo, was announced on 27 August 2024 in a Nintendo Indie World Showcase.
-The game is being developed by Chorus Worldwide and is set to release on Nintendo Switch, PlayStation 5, Xbox Series X/S, and PC on 6 March 2026.
+The game was developed by Chorus Worldwide and was released on Nintendo Switch, Nintendo Switch 2, PlayStation 5, Xbox Series X/S, and Windows on 21 May 2026.